bryan-emerson/bookmarks-deployment/README.md

 #### Note About Branches:

-- When you clone a repo, it will clone down the master branch.
+- When you clone a repo, it will clone down the master branch of a given repository.
 However many repos contain branches.
-  `git checkout solution` would switch the current git branch to the **_solution_** branch.
+Running the command on a cloned branch`git checkout solution` would switch the current git branch to the **_solution_** branch.
 This can be useful for testing out development features.

 ### Heroku